Download our 2021 Spring Softball Rule Book

 - There can be no more than 4 men batting in a row, including from the bottom to the top of the order.

 - For example, if a team has 12 men and 4 women and is batting the whole team, the order cannot be as follows:

 - This is disallowed because there would be 5 men batting in a row (bottom to top of lineup).

 - In this case the woman’s place must be moved back to prevent 5 men from ever batting in a row.

 - 3 strikes are an out, 4 balls is a walk.

-- There is no courtesy foul in effect.
-After the second strike, a foul ball is an out.
+- There is a courtesy foul in effect.
+After the second strike, a batter gets one free foul ball.